fbjelonic/fbjelonic.github.io/_projects/01_autonomous_car.md

 The result looked quite ok'isch.
 Nothing beautiful, but it worked.
 I knew, I had to weld some thicker parts together to make the chassis more durable.
 Since I did not have a welding machine, I knew it was going to get tough.
 So I decided to try a 3d printer approach.

 I knew, I do not need a high-end CAD (Computer aided design) program to model my car.
 It needs to be quick and easy to use.
 I found an online CAD browser program: [Tinkercad](https://www.tinkercad.com/).
-It is very intuitive, free and download free.
-I started by modeling the parts I knew was going to be on the car, because I wanted to get a feeling about the general size of the car.
-The following parts needed to be modeled:
+It is very intuitive, free and no download required.
+I started by modeling the parts that were going to be on the car, because I wanted to get a feeling about the general size of the car.
+The following were modeled:

 * electric engine (from drilling machine)
 * lithium-ion battery (from drilling machine)